funkelab/lsd_experiments/fib25/LOG.md

 train setup02 to produce LSDs, then predict affinities and LSDs from raw input + LSD predictions from setup02 in an autocontext setup

+## setup06

+setup01 with MALIS loss

+## setup07

+setup02 with MALIS loss

+## setup08

+setup03 with MALIS loss

+##setup09

+setup04 with MALIS loss

+##setup10

+setup05 with MALIS loss